Hola, soy Daniela! 🙂

 Thanks to my experience as a Spanish teacher, I know some of the most common topics that foreigners struggle with as well as the grammar and vocabulary that they are most likely to use in real-life conversations.

 Even though my main task in Tell Me in Spanish is producing writing content, I also work as an online marketer.
-Nowadays, I’m also offering Spanish online tutoring sessions 🙂 I hope your journey through Spanish is as fun as it has been for me. ¡Bienvenidos!
+Nowadays, I’m also offering what I believe to be the best Spanish learning resources. 🙂 I hope your journey through Spanish is as fun as it has been for me. ¡Bienvenidos!

 Some of my Achievements